bencao/netlify-plugin-inline-functions-env/README.md

 **Problem**

-You may have noticed that for the available environment variables at Runtime variables is only a subset of that in build time.
+You may have noticed that the available environment variables at Runtime is only a subset of that in build time.

 That is a common source of confusion for many people, see discussions over [here](https://community.netlify.com/t/support-guide-using-environment-variables-on-netlify-correctly/267).